Wall-Brew-Co/open-source/README.md

 ### Template Community Documents

 Since all Wall Brew libraries are beholden to the same standards, community documents (e.g. a Code of Conduct) ought to be templated- requiring only the repository name, relevant URLs, etc to be updated per-instance.
-Full text copies of our community documents may be found in the `templates` directory of this repository.
+Full text copies of our community documents may be found in the [`rebroadcast`](https://github.com/Wall-Brew-Co/rebroadcast "Our source-of-truth for template documents and repository configuration") repository.

 Occasionally, sections of these documents may not reasonably apply to certain repositories.
 Other repositories may require additional considerations not accounted for in the basic template.
 In either of these cases, maintainers may amend the community documents to a repository's specific needs.
 The community documentation of a repository will generally supersede the analogous template- barring extreme circumstance.

+Pragmatically, these updates are made in a single source-of-truth and then rebroadcast to all relevant repositories.
+This minimizes the chance for transpositional errors (e.g. linking to the wrong repository's License within a Code of Conduct), and errors of omission (e.g. forgetting to update all impacted repositories when the Security Policy is updated)

 ### Automating Opinions